jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ###### 1

-< The exchangability of method and object notation >
+< The exchangeability of method and object notation >
 < You CAN display a method as an object.
 You’d then display it as its return value(s) >

 ###### 2